ceford/cefjdemos-data-jdm-help-en/articles/banners/banners.md

     number of impressions, once those impressions are used up, the pinned banners will no longer display, and the non-pinned banners will begin displaying automatically.
-- **Client.** The Client for this Banner.
+- **Client** The Client for this Banner.
 Clients are entered from the
     Banners: Clients list.
-- **Impressions.** The Impression count is the number of times the Banner has been displayed on a page.
+- **Impressions** The Impression count is the number of times the Banner has been displayed on a page.
 The first number in this column is the actual number of Impressions so far, and the second number is how many Impressions were purchased by the client.
-- **Clicks.** The first number is the total number of clicks that have been made on the Banner since the counter was reset.
+- **Clicks** The first number is the total number of clicks that have been made on the Banner since the counter was reset.
 The second number is what percentage of the time user clicked on the banner when it was displayed.